heashey/Skyrant-Triggerbot-Source/README.md

 some of this source is still obfuscated, so it wont build without errors, hence I have added a release with skyrant build incase u just want to use it (removed auth).

+Note: Their Skyrant v2 uses all the same stuff for mouse clicks, detection etc. the only thing changed is gui and weapon profiles LOL